c4-project/c4f/lib/common_cmd/README.md

-# `toplevel`: `act` toplevel
+# `common_cmd`: common infrastructure for `act` commands

-The top-level parts of `act` (excluding the actual entry point and regression test suites) live here, including:

-- the sub-command implementations;
-- glue code to connect the top-level to the language and compiler specific modules.
+This module contains glue code for the various OCaml-based `act-XYZ` commands, as wlell as to connect the top-level to the language and compiler specific modules.

 Most of the interesting parts of `act` live elsewhere.